 - The more recent USB 3.1 port also differs visually in that the “block” inside the USB 3.1 port is red.

-Data Transfer Rate
+2. Data Transfer Rate

-USB 2.0 transfer speed is 480 megabits per second (Mbps) while USB 3.0 transfer speed is 4,800 Mbps.
-This means that USB 3.0 is approximately 10 times faster than USB 2.0.
+USB 2.0 transfer speed is 480 megabits per second (Mbps), while USB 3.0 transfer speed is 4,800 Mbps.
+This means USB 3.0 is approximately 10 times faster than USB 2.0.

 USB 3.0 ports are completely backward compatible.
-This means that when a USB 2.0 drive or earlier versions are connected to a USB 3.0 port, the drive will work normally.
+This means when a USB 2.0 drive or earlier versions are connected to a USB 3.0 port, the drive will work normally.

 It is important to note that a USB 3.0 drive is also compatible with a USB 2.0 port.
-However, a USB 3.0 drive will exhibit the same transfer rate as a USB 2.0 drive when connected to a USB 2.0 port.
+But, a USB 3.0 drive will exhibit the same transfer rate as a USB 2.0 drive when connected to a USB 2.0 port.

 USB 2.0 is capable of providing up to 500 mA current, whereas USB 3.0 is capable of providing up to 900 mA current.
-Also, USB 3.0 is capable of delivering more power when the need arises and conserve power when the USB drive is connected but not being used.
+Also, USB 3.0 is capable of delivering more USB power when the need arises and conserve power when the USB flash drive is connected but not being used.

 USB 2.0 offers a one-way communication path.
-This means that the data is both sent and received over the same pathway.
+This means the data are both sent and received over the same pathway.

 USB 3.0 uses two separate unidirectional data paths, each with a dedicated function: one for sending data and the other for receiving data.
-This means that USB 3.0 can simultaneously send and receive data.
+This means USB 3.0 can simultaneously send and receive data.

-Larger Number of Wires
+6. Larger Number of Wires